 I enjoyed the shit outta these wings.
 Now It’s conceivable I feel this way at least in part because my expectations were so low and frankly, I was so hungry I probably would’ve devoured their offering even if they were monkey-piss flavored wings.

 That said, I’m not going to hold the bar accountable or penalize them for me being extraordinarily hungry for chicken wings made in Western New York.
 I thought they were very good and I’d definitely recommend Night Cappe.
 You’re probably going there intent on getting your drank on and banging out rock tunes on the jukebox—rock on baby, but those wings will compliment that buzz deliciously well.

-The Cinderella run may not last with the more places I try, but they’ve earned an eight spot on my Chicken Wings Power Rankings for now.
+The Cinderella run may not last with many more places to try, but they’ve earned a Top 10 spot on my Chicken Wings Power Rankings for now